 When children are left alone they may become frightened or anxious.
 If they wander through the building they may encounter hazards such as stairs, doors, furniture or electrical equipment.
 They may also become bored and restless and could disturb the enjoyment and work of others.

-Children under the age of 12 must have an actively engaged parent or responsible adult caregiver in the immediate vicinity of and in visual contact with the child.
+Children under the age of 12 must have an actively engaged parent or responsible adult in the immediate vicinity of and in visual contact with the child.
 The assigned caregiver must be a responsible person and must carry emergency contact information.
 An exception would be children attending a library program without a parent/caregiver in the room.
 However, the parent/caregiver is expected to remain in the library building and immediately join the child at the end of the program.

 If a child in this age group is found unattended, library staff will attempt to locate the parent/caregiver in the library and inform him/her of the rules.
 If the parent/caregiver cannot be found, or if the child is found unattended again, the police will be called for assistance.

 Children age 12 and older may use the library on their own except during regular school hours.
 (See Truancy, Home Schooled Students).
 However, parents are still responsible for the actions and well-being of their child(ren).
 In accordance with JPL’s Code of Conduct, customers, including children, using inappropriate behavior may be asked to leave the library.
 If a child 12 and older is not able to leave the library on his/her own then he/she should not be in the library without a parent/caregiver.
-All unaccompanied children at the library must have the telephone number of someone who can assist them in an emergency.
+All unaccompanied children at the library should have the telephone number of someone who can assist them in an emergency.

 During school hours children 17 and under must be accompanied by a parent or legal guardian.
 The Jacksonville Public Library will do its best to uphold Florida State laws on truancy, including Florida Statutes Section 984.13 which states: